 These terms apply to an Agreement under which the Institute (or certain Institute employees) agree to hold information received from another company in confidence.
 For such agreements, both on Campus and at JPL, The Research Affairs Group of the Office of the General Counsel (OGC) should be contacted.
 If the Agreement relates to a licensable invention or software, or to a material transfer agreement (MTA for the acquisition of biological or other research material, contact the Office of Technology Transfer at campus.
 Please contact a member of the Research Affairs Group of the OGC if you are uncertain as to who you should contact.

 Also, JPL has an OGC approved, pre-signed NDA that may be used for JPL business.
 This form often will avoid having to negotiate a third party NDA while traveling.
 The form is only valid if not modified, and is available on our documents webpage.

-MTAs are agreements for the transfer of chemical and biological materials for research purposes, and assistance is provided by the Office of Technology Transfer (OTT).
-More information can be found at the OTT webpage.
+MTAs are agreements for the transfer of chemical and biological materials for research purposes, and assistance is provided by the Office of Technology Transfer (OTTCP).
+More information can be found at the OTTCP webpage.

 Q: I frequently download music and videos using my laptop on campus or up at JPL.
 I just received notice of a DMCA violation from IMSS.
 What do I need to do about it?